Rainforest and Bronzebacks (Part 1)

 Sleep deprivation is one of the biggest problems whilst tripping around, it can be extremely frustrating to have to stop spotlighting or road cruising because you’re just too tired.
 As such, Nick and I thought we’d have a quick look around Narrabri on night 1 followed by an early bed time.
 Or so we thought.

 Heading out on dark, we met up with Tyler for our ‘quick’ spotlight.
-With the three of us searching, I was feeling optimistic for our chances of a Pale-headed Snake (H. bitorquatus).
+With the three of us searching, I was feeling optimistic for our chances of a Pale-headed Snake (Hoplocephalus bitorquatus).
 As usual though, our expectations and results differed dramatically and we finished an hour later with only numerous gecko sightings on the surrounding red gums.
 Defeat is always a bitter taste and we weren’t going to take it lying down, so off we went to see what else we could find.
-Over two hours later we emerged victorious, with Tyler managing to spotlight two huge Grey Snakes (H. damelii) and road cruise a Coral Snake (B. australis), two of the best species found in the local area.
+Over two hours later we emerged victorious, with Tyler managing to spotlight two huge Grey Snakes (Hemiaspis damelii) and road cruise a Coral Snake (Brachyurophis australis), two of the best species found in the local area.
 With our egos comfortably restored we headed for bed.
-It was almost 1 AM by the time we got there.
+It was almost 1 am by the time we got there.

 Hemiaspis damelii